-Programs designed to meet the educational needs of students who are seeking preparation for employment in occupational fields not requiring the four-year college/university baccalaureate degree.
+Occupational Education Programs are designed to meet the educational needs of students who are seeking preparation for employment in occupational fields not requiring the four-year college/university baccalaureate degree.

-Encompasses programs listed below in Group VII and Group VIII.
+These programs encompasses Group VII and Group VIII below.

 Group VII - Technical